Radcli library 1.5.2

 #authserver 127.1.1.1:9999,172.17.0.1

-# default authentication realm to append to all usernames if no
+# Default authentication realm appended to usernames that contain no realm.

 default_realm

-# time to wait for a reply from the RADIUS server
+# Time in seconds to wait for a reply from the RADIUS server.

 radius_timeout 10

-# resend request this many times before trying the next server
+# Number of times to resend a request to a server before trying the next one.

 radius_retries 3

-# local address from which radius packets have to be sent
+# Local address from which RADIUS packets are sent.

 bindaddr *